centrifugal/centrifugo/docs/content/blog/intro_centrifuge.md

 })
 ```

-You may already notice a callback style of reacting to connection related things.
+You may notice a callback style of reacting to connection related things.
 While not being very idiomatic for Go it's very practical actually.
 The reason why we use callback style inside client event handlers is that it gives a developer possibility to control operation concurrency (i.e. process sth in separate goroutines or goroutine pool) and still control the order of events.
 See [an example](https://github.com/centrifugal/centrifuge/tree/master/_examples/concurrency) that demonstrates concurrency control in action.

 Now if some event published to a channel: